 Finally, If you have configured WSJT-X to do so, it will automatically show the window to log the QSO.
 Othewise you will have to hit the "Log QSO" button.

-You could also be interested to read the article "How to make good enemies in FT8 / FT4"
+You could also be interested to read the articles "How to make good enemies in FT8 / FT4" and "How to distinguish when a DXpedition uses FT8 Fox/Hound (F/H) mode and when it uses Multistream"